jernej-vrscaj/Hello_IoT/README.md

 Error HTML page image: `Nature___Sundown_Golden_sunset_above_the_clouds_042961_23.jpg` [image web source](https://www.zastavki.com/eng/Nature/Sundown/wallpaper-42961.htm)

-Same permission as for the text file can be applied to these two images as well.
+Same permissions as for the text file can be applied to these two images as well.

 ## Running Hello IoT application